No, you are not crazy.

 It is OK to drink green tea daily, albeit in moderation.
 Green tea has several antioxidants that help fight free radicals.
 This may reduce the risk of certain cancers.

 Daily consumption of green tea could also reduce the risk of chronic diseases, improve brain function, promote relaxation, aid in weight loss, and reduce inflammation in the body.
+Green tea can even help post surgery, for some procedures.

 However, if you are sensitive to even a small amount of caffeine, you may want to limit your consumption to one or two cups of green tea per day.